ahmeep/birplot/README.md

 # TODO
 - [x] Coordinate axes
 - [x] Keybindings for disabling texts and coordinate axes
-- [ ] Support multiple functions to be plotted at the same time
+- [x] Support multiple functions to be plotted at the same time
 - [ ] Use another method to define mathematical functions instead of modifying the fragment shader
+- [ ] Fix distortions when plotting a discontinuous function